interact-rs/interact/README.md

 ---

 Interact is useful for server programs that otherwise receive no input.
 You can use Interact to make your server receive commands using the special prompt from the `interact_prompt` crate.
-The commands can be used to browse your server's internal state, modify it, and call function methods that were specified in `interact` derive attributes.
+The commands can be used to browse your server's internal state, modify it, and call method functions that were specified in `interact` derive attributes.

 Interact is implemented for stable Rust, using only safe mode.